Costică

 Praise of Failure.
 Four Lessons in Humility (Harvard University

-Press, 2023).
-He is currently at work on two new book projects: Against
+Press, paperback, 2024).
+He is currently at work on two new book projects: The

-Conformity (Princeton University Press) and The Prince and the Hermit (Penguin,
+Herd in Our Head (Princeton University Press) and The Prince and the

 Brădăţan also writes essays, book reviews, and op-eds for such publications as the New York Times,